Government of Italy: Head of state

-The President also presides over the High Council of the Judiciary and the Supreme Council of Defence.
-Usually, the President tries to stay out of the political debate, and to be an institutional guarantee for all those involved in the political process.
-The president is not responsible for the actions performed in the exercise of his duties, except for high treason and violation of the Constitution, for which the President can be impeached by the Parliament in joint session, with an absolute majority of its members.
+The president also presides over the High Council of the Judiciary and the Supreme Council of Defence.
+Usually, the president tries to stay out of the day-to-day politics, and tries to be an institutional guarantee for all those involved in the political process.
+The president is not responsible for the actions performed in the exercise of his duties, except for high treason and violation of the Italian constitution, for which the president can be impeached by the parliament in joint session, with an absolute majority of its members.

 Legislative branch

-With article 48 of the Constitution, which guarantees the right to vote, the people exercise their power through their elected representatives in the Parliament.
-The Parliament has a bicameral system, and consists of the Chamber of deputies and the Senate, elected every five years.
+With article 48 of the constitution, which guarantees the right to vote, the people exercise their power through their elected representatives in the parliament.
+The Italian Parliament has a bicameral system, and consists of the Chamber of Deputies and the Senate of the Republic, elected every five years.

-The Chamber of deputies is elected by direct and universal suffrage by voters who are eighteen or older.
+The Chamber of Deputies is elected by direct and universal suffrage by voters who are eighteen or older.
 There are 400 deputies, eight of which are elected in the overseas constituencies.
 All voters who are twenty-five or older on election day are eligible to be deputies.

-The Senate is elected by direct and universal suffrage by voters who are eighteen or older.
+The senate is elected by direct and universal suffrage by voters who are eighteen or older.
 There are 200 senators, four of whom are elected in the overseas constituencies.
-There are also a small number of senators for life, such as former Presidents and up to five citizens appointed by the President for having brought honor to the nation with their achievements.
+There are also a small number of senators for life, such as former presidents and up to five citizens appointed by the president for having brought honor to the nation with their achievements.
 All voters who are forty or older on election day are eligible to be senators.
-The Senate of the Republic is a region based body with elections of Senators for each region being based on a modified proportional representation system.
+Elections of senators for each region being based on a modified proportional representation system.